 To those people I would say: don’t knock it until you’ve tried it.
 The acidity of the lime juice sort of cures the fish and the addition of chillies, garlic, cilantro, and red onion creates an incredible flavour that is 1000x better than anything you’d ever find in a seaweed wrap.
 Finally, fish stock and evaporated milk balance out the intensity of the citrus and cancha (corn nuts) and choclo (boiled white corn) offer some texture.
 Even my clumsy preparation returns an insanely tasty ceviche that I all but inhale off the plate.

 We wrap up the class with Pastel de Choclo, a sweet corn cake not dissimilar to southern-style corn bread.
 I enjoy the cake, but the highlight of desert for me is the adorable little aguaymanto we use as a garnish— I am totally fascinated by its delicate moth-wing leaves and even more so by its sweet cherry-like taste.
 In addition to great cuisine, it appears that Peru is home to some fascinating and delightful fruits that I’ve never even heard of.

 After polishing off every bit of food on my plate (and even returning for seconds of the group’s Ají de Gallina), I am positively bursting at the seams with some of the best food I’ve eaten in a long time.
-As the class concludes and my classmates shuffle off to catch their flight to Lima, I profusely thank our wonderful teacher, Pepe, for what has been an incredibly fun and delicious afternoon.
+As the class concludes and my classmates shuffle off to catch their flight to Cusco, I profusely thank our wonderful teacher, Pepe, for what has been an incredibly fun and delicious afternoon.